DrYoussefTemraz/StartUpsHub/README.md

 useActionState is a Hook that allows you to update state based on the result of a form action.

 const [state, formAction, isPending] = useActionState(fn, initialState, permalink?);
+understanding the server actions go to the link https://www.youtube.com/watch?v=FKZAXFjxlJI